krajeswaran/LeanLauncher/README.md

 LeanLauncher
 ============

-Minimal, dumb launcher forked from AOSP's [launcher 3](https://android.googlesource.com/platform/packages/apps/Launcher3/).
-It basically removes features and clutter from Launcher 3, similar in experience to [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).
+Minimal, dumb launcher forked from AOSP's [Launcher 3](https://android.googlesource.com/platform/packages/apps/Launcher3/).
+It basically removes 'fluffy' features and clutter from Launcher 3, adds a few enhancements/
+The idea is to make a launcher similar in experience to older versions of [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).

 Why
 ---